 In the initial stages, 95% of what you make will be ‘bad’ and 5% will be great.
 But as you practice and get better, you’ll find a shift in the percentage of ‘great work’ – it may jump to 10% or even 30%.
 They key is to focus on building that 10-30% instead of beating yourself up for the 70-90% of your not-so-great work.

 Creativity is a need of the spirit and it feeds it in a profound way.
 For this reason, I believe that it’s imperative for us to overcome our creative blocks so that we can express ourselves fully and authentically.

-- Be open to constructive feedback: When your inner critic is in check, you’ll be in a stronger position to hear what others have to say about your creative endeavors.
+2. Be open to constructive feedback: When your inner critic is in check, you’ll be in a stronger position to hear what others have to say about your creative endeavors.
 When you avoid viewing your work as an extension of you, you’re less likely to perceive any feedback or rejection as a personal onslaught.
 But just because your doors are open to others opinions, doesn’t mean that you should allow anyone to pass through the door.
 You want to be selective about whose feedback you take seriously by establishing some criteria.
 I like to get the opinions of those who have some street cred in my area of interest.
-I also ensure that they have my best interests at heart and have a neutral stance on the matter.
+I also ensure that they have my best interests at heart.

 3. Let love and inspiration be your guide: Creating from a place of love and inspiration is totally different to when you create from a space of ego and fear.
 When love and curiosity lead the way, it gives us a panoramic vision of what we’re capable of doing and it cracks open the possibilities within our existence.
 I’ve noticed that the common thread amongst all successful artists is their sheer passion for their art.
 They love it so much that they’d even do it, even if they weren’t getting paid for it.